Linaro/lava/doc/v2/multinodeapi.rst

 lava-wait-all
 -------------

-``lava-wait-all`` operates in different ways, depending on the presense of the ``role`` parameter.
+``lava-wait-all`` operates in different ways, depending on the presence of the ``role`` parameter.

 ``lava-wait-all <message-id> [<role>]``